tillschwoerer/R-data-science-book/docs/lubridate.md

 int_season_autumn <- interval(season_19_autumn, season_19_winter - minutes(1))
 int_season_winter <- season_19_winter %--% (season_20_spring - minutes(1))
 ```

+Note that the `%--%` operator in the last line is similar to the calls of the `interval()` function in the lines above.

 ### Groupings
 What follows is preliminary step working with group_bys and renames in order to then apply the findings to seasons again.